 Hendy Woods State Park in Philo, CA is one of our favorite campgrounds.
-Last fall we stayed in the Azalea loop at site 4.
-This spring we stayed in the Wildcat loop at site 49.
+We’ve stayed in the Azalea loop at site 4.
+We’ve also stayed in the Wildcat loop at site 49 and on another trip site 82.

 Rogina Roaming is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.